internet-of-things

 The idea is actually pretty straightforward: as more physical resources are connected via software, they can be managed as a unified network or system.
 In this sense, we realize the network effect when the number of software connections to each physical resource increases, enhancing the number of participants and connections to the network, and thereby exponentially increasing the potential value of the network.
 Cloud computing offers an excellent example of an early, successful application of the M2M interface concept.

-Until recently, much M2M architecture has been focused on creating top-down vertical network integrations to improve the functionality of isolated systems; this creates highly efficient silos with fragmented interfaces that render the type intercommunication characteristic of the network effect/IoT all but impossible.
+Until recently, much M2M architecture has been focused on creating top-down vertical network integrations to improve the functionality of isolated systems; this creates highly efficient silos with fragmented interfaces that render the type of intercommunication characteristic of the network effect/IoT all but impossible.

 However, as more individual resources are connected to the network, they can be managed as a single, interconnected system.
 To do this, “horizontal” interoperability is required to bring diverse resources together into single systems.